Zanaxhir/postcss-remove-global/README.md

 a { }
 ```

-2. Remove :global as part of a selecotr
+2. Remove :global as part of a selector
 ```css
 .root :global .text { margin: 0 6px; }
 ```